Romania entry requirements for Senegal passport holders

 Valid passport

-Your passport must be valid for the full duration of your stay in Romania.
-No minimum validity beyond your departure date is required by Romanian law, but airlines may enforce 3 months validity — check with your carrier.Required
+Your passport must be valid for at least the full duration of your stay in Romania.
+No minimum validity beyond departure is required by Romanian law, but airlines may enforce 3 months.
+Carry a photocopy of the bio page separately.Required

 Return or onward ticket